 Chart 2 shows the percent of all charter schools approved by charter school authorizers with a special focus school model from 2013 to 2018 for each of the 20 jurisdictions we studied.
 It illustrates some variability between jurisdictions, but also illustrates that in every jurisdiction at least half of all approved schools over this five–year period had a special focus.
 It suggests that a broad range of models and approaches being available to students and communities is widespread and not confined to just a few localities.

 Chart 3 shows the percent of all charter school applications approved by charter school authorizers with a special focus school model in each of the five years of study.
 It illustrates that the percent of special focus charter school approvals has been relatively consistent across the five years of study.
 It suggests that approving a wide range of models and approaches has been a relatively consistent feature of charter school approvals, not just a one- or two-year occurrence.

 Chart 4 describes the individual school models that comprise the approved applications with special focus school models in each of the five years of study.
-For example, in 2013-14 20% of all approved applications with special focus school models were identified as “Inquiry-Based” and 15% were identified as “STEM”.
+For example, in 2013-14 20 percent of all approved applications with special focus school models were identified as “Inquiry-Based” and 15 percent were identified as “STEM”.
 This chart illustrates that authorizers are approving a broad range of school models and that the specific models approved vary across time.

 Join the Discussion

 We’re excited to keep the conversation going about why we need more diverse school models.
 Join us on AuthoRISE to talk with other leaders about this important work.
 You can sign up for a free log-in to AuthoRISE by emailing authoRISE@qualitycharters.org.